 - Men and women who:

-- have osteoarthritis in at least one knee
+- have primary osteoarthritis in at least one knee.

 - Initial phone screening.

-- Face-to-face screening sessions, questionnaire’s and physical function assessments.
+- All meetings conducted remotely through Video calls with online questionnaire's and physical function assessments.

 - Herbal medicine to be taken twice daily (morning and night) during the 12-week study.

 - Complete a daily diary for the duration of the 12-week study.

 - Have two blood tests, one at the beginning and one at the end of the study.